Covid continues to restrain the recovery

 The impact of the pandemic is now greatest in many emerging markets, where vaccination rates remain low.
 Europe, by contrast, is faring relatively well.
 For the first time since 2007, its economy is set to expand at a faster pace than the US.
 After a slow start, many eurozone countries have now vaccinated a higher proportion of their populations than the US, fuelling their rebound.
 Europe’s furlough schemes have also made it easier for businesses to get staff back to work, avoiding the labour market challenges of the US.

 Against this backdrop, markets have continued to perform well, with the MSCI World All Countries World Index up 11.3% to the end of September (in sterling terms).
 Equities have benefited from an impressive rebound in corporate earnings as well as the fall in government bond yields over the summer.
-The latter source of support may be falling away as yields start to rise again.
+This source of support may be falling away as yields start to rise again.

 The evolving growth outlook has had an impact on the pattern of returns.
 After rallying very strongly early in the year, more cyclical sectors have made little progress since May as the recovery has lost some momentum.
 Growth sectors, whose earnings are less dependent on economic recovery, have since taken the lead and pulled indices higher – especially in the US.